munshaw/my-systems-old/Workstation.md

 Simple, zero-configuration development envrionments are used like any other app.
 For example, LaTeX, RStudio, Octave, Godot, and Racket.

-Complex development environments, and their vscode extentions, are isolated in seperate `$HOME` directories to avoid contamination.
+Complex development environments (and their vscode extentions) are isolated in seperate `$HOME` directories to avoid contamination.

 I don't have any Rust projects going on, so this section is mostly focused on Haskell for now.
 For Ghcup dependancies, install `sudo apt install libgmp-dev libffi-dev libncurses-dev libtinfo5`.
 Then I Installed [Nix package manager](https://nixos.org/nix/), [Rust](https://rustup.rs/), [Stack](https://haskellstack.org), and [Ghcup](https://haskell.org/ghcup/).
 I rebooted here to add everything into my PATH.
 Then upgraded GHC to latest version with